lukylab/appstore-submission-checklist/README.md

 ## Contributing

-This is a living checklist—if you have ideas or suggestions, please open an issue or PR.
+These are "living" checklists—if you have ideas or suggestions, please open an issue or PR.
 The more we share what gets our apps approved, the more we all save time and frustration.

 ---